salvo-rs/salvo-cli/README.md

 ## Introduction

-Salvo CLI is a command-line interface tool for the [Salvo](https://github.com/salvo-rs/salvo) web framework.
-It helps streamline the process of setting up a new Salvo project by generating a template structure.
+Salvo CLI, a tool for the [Salvo](https://github.com/salvo-rs/salvo) web framework, creates clean, easy-to-read code, saving you time for the more enjoyable aspects of life.

+If you've got a knack for making  CLI even better, or if you've noticed a few quirks that could use some attention, don't be shy!
+Drop us an issue, we welcome your insights.
 ## Installation

 ```bash